hubaxis/monitorMe/README.md

  - Extensibility
  - Security

 By defining a proxy application (ADR-2), we mitigate the risk of a single point of failure.
 Regularly fetching and storing data simplifies the restoration process in case of a crash.
 In the event of errors or incorrect behavior from the proxy app, it can be swiftly replaced.
 Additionally,if using proxy app, deployment becomes straightforward.
-Incorporating an update component enables easy configuration and extension of the application for new features.
+Incorporating an update component(ADR-6) enables easy configuration and extension of the application for new features.
 Our strategy includes implementing a secure protocol for communication between servers and transmitting anonymous data.

 ### Assumptions